-If you are looking for a network like that, check out the New Teacher Support Program.
-You’ll connect with other new teachers, get support from me and have access to a library of done for you resources and useful videos.
+If you are looking for a network like that, check out the Top Notch Teaching Facebook Community.
+You’ll connect with other new (and experienced) teachers, and get support from me.

 Looking for the plan B that Andrea mentioned?
+Check out the Top Notch Teaching Members Club.
 You’ll get tons of resources to use in the classroom.

 Need a mentor and a reminder about your why?
 You’ll get support from me and your fellow teachers.
 And it’s both practical and inspirational.

 I encourage you to learn to say No as I did to avoid overwhelm as a teacher, and I encourage you to say Yes to the things that will help you thrive as a new teacher.